 - We also write travel product reviews and travel tips about brands and products we use and love.

 Note: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 We know you want to know why we moved to Croatia.
 It’s okay; everyone asks us.
 We moved to be adventurous and try something new.

 Life is too short to have regrets.
 We realized how precious life was when Mate got cancer – beat it – and got it again.
 Heck, your whole world spins when you have so much chemotherapy and radiotherapy that it almost kills you.

 Thankfully he beat it a second time – so we decided to live-the-fullest-life-we-can-live.
-Croatia was an easy choice after we inherited land here after Mate’s Fathers passing.
+Croatia was an easy choice after we inherited land in Croatia after Mate’s Fathers passing.
 Moving was not so easy – and still isn’t, but here we are giving it a red hot go.

 How Can We Help You?